AM-Digital-Research-Environment/Excel2Json/README.md

 >
 > *persons.in_collection()*
 >
-To see values missing MongoDB persons collection
+To see values missing MongoDB *'persons'* collection
 >
 > *persons.check_missing()*
 >